mozilla/fingerprinting-blocking-methods-study-addon/TESTPLAN.md

 ### Treatment Domain

 * User should not be allowed to enroll in study if FP-PREF is already on.
 (End study reason: "0: User has fingerprinting protections enabled.")
+* User should not be allowed to enroll in study if Privacy and Security in about:preferences is Strict or Custom.
+(End study reason: "0: User has fingerprinting protections enabled.")
 * User should be unenrolled from study if they manually flip FP-PREF off (End study reason: "2: User has turned fingerprinting protections off.")
-* If user does enroll, FP-PREF is flipped on.
+* If user does enroll, FP-PREF is flipped on - Privacy & Security in about:preferences setting becomes "Custom"
-* At end of study, FP-PREF should be restored to off.
+* At end of study, FP-PREF should be restored to off - Privacy & Security in about:preferences setting returns "Standard" (exception see next test case)
+* At end of study, if user has changed their Privacy & Security preferences (e.g. in custom menu, change cookies option) - then FP-PREF is left on and Privacy & Security settings remain as they are (if they're Strict they stay Strict, if they're Custom, they stay Custom).
+Rationale: if these settings have been changed we can assume that user has seen the state of Privacy & Security and seen that Fingerprinting Protections are on.
+If we were to revert to Standard in this case, then we would be reducing the level of protection the user is expecting.

 ### Treatment - Script